Apply

 If you hold a Master's degree in Clinical psychology or another area of psychology but are interested in joining the EAP program for your doctoral work, you may be considered for admission into the EAP Ph.D. program.
 Applications will be reviewed on a case-by-case basis, and admission will be considered with regard to the nature of your coursework and Master's thesis.

-Over the past several years, most students admitted into our Clinical M.A. program had combined GRE scores (verbal, quantitative, analytical) on average above the 68th percentile and a grade point average of about 85%; averages were somewhat lower for those accepted to the EAP program.
+Prior to the GRE being removed as a requirement, most students admitted into our Clinical M.A. program had combined GRE scores (verbal, quantitative, analytical) on average above the 68th percentile and a grade point average of about 85%; averages were somewhat lower for those accepted to the EAP program.
 It is unusual for students to be accepted into either program with GRE scores (verbal, quantitative, analytical, and psychology) below the 40th percentile or with an academic average lower than 80%.

 I meet all of the admission requirements.
 What can I do to improve my chances of being accepted into one of your graduate programs?